charnon-cmkl/tidb-workshop-2023/exercises/Exercise-3.md

 tidb:4000>
 ```

-2. Review and make sure that you understand the SQL command to create a test table with the `AUTO_RANDOM` constraint.
+2. Review and make sure that you understand the SQL command to create a test table with the `AUTO_RANDOM` attribute.

 ```sql
 tidb:4000> SYSTEM cat ex2-sales-table-create.sql